lewismj/cucumber/Readme.md

-# SBT Plugin For BDD Testing with Cucumber and Scala
+# An SBT Plugin For BDD Testing (Cucumber And Scala)

 ## Introduction